AngleProtocol/angle-docs/borrowing-module/vaults/README.md

 ### Interacting with multiple vaults at the same time

+Angle is one of the first protocols to implement a permit function on a NFT/ERC721 contract to grant or revoke approval to an address for all the vaults of a contract with a gasless permit signature.

-A permit function has been implemented in the vaults, allowing users to interact with multiple vaults from different collaterals in one transaction by using a router.
-For example, users could repay the debt from all their vaults at once, or borrow from one while repaying debt from another.
+This allows users to interact with multiple vaults from different collaterals in just one transaction using a router contract.
+In this situation, by just granting approval with a signature to a router contract, they can for instance repay the debt from all their vaults at once, or perform multiple swap/wrapping transactions (e.g. from ETH to wstETH) before adding collateral to a vault.

 ### Dust Amount